 The Kouros of Apollonas dates from the 8th century BC and it lays on the site it was discovered.
-Archaeologists believe that it depicted a young man or Dionyssus, the god of wine.
+Archaeologists believe that it depicted a young man or Dionysus, the god of wine.

 The Geological Museum is located in the village of Apiranthos Naxos and it houses a rich collection of more than 2000 rare exhibits.
 The Geological Museum of Naxos is considered as one of the most interesting museums of this kind in Greece.

-This beautiful church is standing near the little village of Moni, in the inland of Naxos.
+This beautiful church is standing near the little village of Moni, on the island of Naxos.
 This is an Early Christian church, one of the oldest churches of the island, dating back to the 6th- 7th century.
-It has round, smooth shapes and a dome.
+It has round smooth shapes and a dome.
 The interior is decorated with beautiful wall paintings.